joecruz17/Project2-API-Todo/README.md

 Create a User POST http://localhost:6000/users/

+After creating the user, you want to use the Authorization token created on the bottom, and click on the Auth tab, click on the dropdown and choose Bearer Token and paste the Auth Token in the space on the right.

 login User 'POST' http://localhost:6000/users/login

 Update a User PUT http://localhost:6000/users/:id (which is the id of the user you are updating)